 Many banks offer payable-on-death (POD) accounts, sometimes called Totten Trusts, that you can set up to fund your funeral expenses.
 The account’s named beneficiary can only access the money upon your death, but you can deposit or withdraw money at any time.

-A POD does not go through probate, so the beneficiary can access the money once your death certificate is issued.
+A POD does not go through, so the beneficiary can access the money once your death certificate is issued.
 POD accounts are FDIC-insured, but such accounts are treated as countable assets by Medicaid, and the interest is subject to income tax.

 Another option is to simply open a joint savings account with the person handling your funeral expenses and give them rights of survivorship.
 However, this gives the person access to your money while you’re alive too, and it puts the account at risk from their future creditors.